 If you're interested in outpatient cover as well, you could expect to pay upwards of £290 per month.

-At this point, depending on your needs, an insurance policy could become prohibitive and difficult to arrange.
+At this point, depending on your needs, an insurance policy could become prohibitive and difficult to arrange, especially for retirees.
 As a result, you may need to compromise and choose to cover only certain things and opt for a treatment-only insurance policy.

 Health Insurance for Older People